Andy McCarthy and The Plot to Destroy A Presidency

 You can't have an automatic machine gun in this country.

-And all I'm trying to say, and I agree with you, the vast vast majority of gun owners in this country are law abiding, God loving citizens, and I have nothing against somebody who wants to own a gun.
+And all I'm trying to say, and I agree with you, the vast, vast, vast majority of gun owners in this country are law-abiding, God-loving citizens.

-My point is this the guy in Las Vegas had bump stocks, actually, which which President Trump to his full credit wrote a regulation.
+The guy in Las Vegas had bump socks, actually, which President Trump, to his full credit, wrote a regulation.

-We don't have bump stocks anymore.
+We don't have bump socks anymore.

-He had high capacity magazines.
+He had high-capacity magazines.

 He shot 500 people from a hotel room.

-I mean But Danielle, the bad people will always be able to get those.
+But, Danielle, the bad people will always be able to get those.

 Just like, you know, kids choke on bread every year, but we can't outlaw bread.